Placidia: Vandal captivity

 According to the chronicler Malchus, "Around this time, the empress Eudoxia, the widow of the emperor Valentinian and the daughter of the emperor Theodosius and Eudocia, remained unhappily at Rome and, enraged at the tyrant Maximus because of the murder of her spouse, she summoned the Vandal Gaiseric, king of Africa, against Maximus, who was ruling Rome.
 He came suddenly to Rome with his forces and captured the city, and having destroyed Maximus and all his forces, he took everything from the palace, even the bronze statues.
 He even led away as captives surviving senators, accompanied by their wives; along with them he also carried off to Carthage in Africa the empress Eudoxia, who had summoned him; her daughter Placidia, the wife of the patrician Olybrius, who then was staying at Constantinople; and even the maiden Eudocia.
-After he had returned, Gaiseric gave the younger Eudocia, a maiden, the daughter of the empress Eudoxia, to his son Huneric in marriage, and he held them both, the mother and the daughter, in great honor"(Chron.
+After he had returned, Gaiseric gave the younger Eudocia, a maiden, the daughter of the empress Eudoxia, to his son Huneric in marriage, and he held them both, the mother and the daughter, in great honor" (Chron.
 366).

-Eudoxia was presumably following the example of her sister-in-law Justa Grata Honoria who had summoned Attila the Hun for help against an unwanted marriage.
-According to the chronicler Prosper of Aquitaine, Maximus was in Rome when the Vandals arrived.
-He gave anyone who could permission to flee the city.
-He attempted to flee himself but was assassinated by the imperial slaves.
-He had reigned for seventy-seven days.
-His body was thrown into the Tiber and never recovered.
-Victor of Tonnena agrees, adding that Pope Leo I negotiated with Gaiseric for the security of the city's population.

-Hydatius attributes the assassination to revolting troops of the Roman army, enraged at Maximus' attempted flight.
-The Chronica Gallica of 511 attributes the assassination to a rioting crowd.
-Jordanes identifies a single assassin as "Ursus, a Roman soldier".
-Sidonius Apollinaris makes a cryptic comment about a Burgundian whose "traitorous leadership" led the crowd to panic and to the slaughter of the Emperor.
-His identity is unknown, presumably a general who failed to face the Vandals for one reason or another.
-Later historians have suggested two high-ranking Burgundians as possible candidates, Gondioc and his brother Chilperic.
-Both joined Theodoric II in invading Hispania later in 455.

-Olybrius was in Constantinople at the time of the siege of Rome as noted by John Malalas.
+Olybrius was in Constantinople at the time of the siege of Rome, as noted by John Malalas.
 He was separated from his wife for the duration of her captivity.
 He reportedly visited Daniel the Stylite who predicted that Eudoxia and Placidia would return.